-AN011 Oral Ulcers, Stomatitis (or caudal stomatitis / caudal mucocitis), Trench mouth.
+AN011 Eosinophilic Granuloma nodular lesion on thighs, face, or mouth., Ulcerative Stomatitis, Trench mouth.
 Feline Gingivitis Stomatitis (FCGS).
-Aphthou, Caudalplasma cell Stomatitis or Refractory (meaning removing teeth did/does not help).
+Aphthou, Caudalplasma cell Stomatitis or Refractory.
 Glossitis, Necrotizing ulcers.

 Stomatitis is the inflammation of the buccal mucus membrane.
 Commonly it is known as mouth ulcer.